 August 1997 was the wettest month on record at Guam Airport, with 38.49 inches (977.6 mm) of rainfall.

-In September 1997, the Department of Defense Education Activity (DoDEA) opened its own schools for children of military personnel in Guam.
+In September 1997, the Department of Defense Education Activity (DoDEA) opened its own schools for children of military personnel on Guam.

-In 1997, Guam was added to the North American Numbering Plan (NANP), removing the barrier of high-cost international long-distance calls to the continental U.S.
+In 1997, Guam was added to the North American Numbering Plan (NANP), with the country code 671 becoming NANP area code 671.

 In 1997, Typhoon Paka caused major damage on Guam.

-In 1997, a Commission on Decolonization was established to educate the people of Guam about political status options.
+In 1997, a Commission on Decolonization was established to educate the people of Guam about the political status options in its relationship with the U.S.: statehood, free association, and independence.

-In 1997, the Asian financial crisis, particularly affecting Japan, severely impacted Guam's tourism industry, and the island was also hit by Super Typhoon Paka.
+In 1997, the Asian financial crisis severely affected Guam's tourism industry, compounded by the devastation from super typhoon Paka.

-Since 1998, Guam has been considering another non-binding plebiscite on decolonization.
+Since 1998, the island of Guam has been considering another non-binding plebiscite on decolonization.

 Guam hosted the Pacific Games in 1999.